QMrpy/flow-cpp-sdk/README.md

      Currently, the `main` function is included in `client/client.cc`, to generate the `client` binary.
 However, this should not be the case, and it will be later removed.
 The `client.o` object should be linked to the `testClient` binary, so as to test the SDK on the Flow Emulator.

-     The above steps lead to a successful build on Ubuntu WSL2.
+     The above steps lead to a successful build on Ubuntu WSL2 and Mac OSX Big Sur 11.5.